 We actually Rate the Edge Steakhouse as the Best Steakhouse in Las Vegas!
 And this one has Michelin Star written all over it.
 We don’t always put too much faith in Tripadvisor but the Edge actually sits as the Best Restaurant in Las Vegas!

 It is far too new to be included in the original ratings and Steave Young has since formed the restaurant into the Carnivores heaven it is now.
-The $100 tasting menu or $92 Dry Aged Prix Fixe will take you one journey into the wonderful world of the best meats the country has to offer.
+The $100 tasting menu or $92 Dry Aged Prix Fixe will take you on one journey into the wonderful world of the best meats the country has to offer.

 Our favorite Steakhouse and our favorite Vegas Restaurant, and we are sure the Michelin Judges would agree!
 We just wonder how many stars it would get?